DarkLotus8000/Rebuild-H.Cache.bin/README.md

 python rebuild_hcache.py <files...> --output "D:\Output"
 ```

-## Existing H.Cache files
+## Existing H.Cache.bin files

-Existing H.Cache overrides are protected by default.
+Existing H.Cache.bin overrides are protected by default.
 The tool refuses to replace `H.Cache.bin!E_---------------------w`.
 Use `--force` only when you intentionally want to rebuild an existing override.

 ## UNMANAGED

-`UNMANAGED` is a zero-byte marker that tells the OpenWF Bootstrapper to trust the supplied H.Cache instead of reconstructing or replacing it from the installation's `H.Misc` cache.
+`UNMANAGED` is a zero-byte marker that tells the OpenWF Bootstrapper to trust the supplied H.Cache.bin instead of reconstructing or replacing it from the installation's `H.Misc` cache.

 ## Requirements